gophercoders/website/content/gophercoders-in-schools.md

 * Using numbers and words in Go
 * Using variables, including why we need them
 * Keyboard input and screen output
-* Selection and computers make a decisions
+* Selection or how computers make a decisions
-* Repetition how and why we repeat things
+* Repetition, how and why we repeat things

 We take the children through a series of shorter, simpler programs and illustrate each concept.
 Each program builds on the one before.
 This both practices and